Discover Surrey's Trees

 Connect with heritage trees in your neighbourhood, enjoy a trip to one of Surrey’s arboretums, or take a virtual tour of the great trees of Surrey.

 Great Trees of Surrey Tour

 Surrey’s story is closely tied to trees.
 They help us connect to the past, present and future.
-There are more than 200 trees with heritage status in Surrey, many of which can be found in Redwood Park, Port Kells Park, and Green Timbers Park.
+There are more than 200 trees with heritage status in Surrey, many of which can be found in Redwood Park, Port Kells Park, Green Timbers Park, and Darts Hill Garden Park.

 Nominate a Heritage Tree